No One Will Ever Love Anything As Much As Celine Dion Loved the Met Gala

 Those of us with ears and hearts (and who read Lainey Gossip) know that not only can Canadian queen Celine Dion sing her emotions like none other, she also simply feels things more deeply than the rest of us do.
 Yes, her heart will go on.
 Yes, she was shocked by that viral proposal.
 And yes, going to the Met Gala for the first time was 100 percent one of the best moments of her life.

 Prior to attending the event, Celine told WWD, “This is like having a job for the first time or having a kiss for the first time — this is big.”
-And while walking the event’s blue and white carpet in a black and silver Atelier Versace gown, Celine told E!
-News that she was feeling “overwhelmed” but “great” by it all, and also super excited to be wearing a dress with pockets.
+And while walking the event’s blue-and-white carpet in a black-and-silver Atelier Versace gown, Celine told E!
+News that she was feeling “overwhelmed” but “great” about it all, and also super excited to be wearing a dress with pockets.

 May we all experience even an ounce of the joy Celine felt at the Met Gala.